 Iodine is more popularly known as a powerful disinfectant and salt component that helps prevent thyroid problems, but it is also used in water purification processes.
 Iodine, a reddish-orange chemical, kills bacteria and viruses at the cellular level and is available in many forms: tablet, crystal, liquid, or tincture.

 It can kill Giardia cycts when allowed to sit for at least 50 minutes instead of the standard 30 minutes, but is ineffective against Cryptosporidium.

 Iodine is very powerful.
 It can be lethal in high doses and should therefore be used to purify water only when other methods are unavailable, but not as a regular water purification method.
-Pregnant women, children, and those with thyroid problems or iodine allergies should avoid using it.
+Pregnant women, children, and those with thyroid problems, iodine, or shellfish allergies should avoid using it.

 To purify water with tincture iodine, combine two drops of iodine for every quart of clear water.
 If the water is cloudy, use 10 drops for every quart.
 Let the solution stand for at least 30 minutes and let the iodine do its job.
 Be informed that this will change the water’s flavor.